Milan

 What is the best season for a palace stay in Milan?+

 We recommend April-May and September-October to enjoy pleasant temperatures (15-22°C), a packed cultural agenda and reasonable rates.
-Avoid February and September if you're not coming for Fashion Week: palaces are fully booked and double their rates.
+Avoid February and September if you’re not here for Fashion Week: the palaces are fully booked and double their rates.
 August is to be avoided, the city empties and many shops close.

 How much budget to plan for 3 nights in a Milanese palace?+